eembc/mlmark/README.md

 $ sudo apt install python3-opencv
 ~~~

 The Ubuntu package is called `python3-opencv` and not `opencv-python`.
-If the Ubuntu package does not exist, you will need to compile your own Python version of OpenCV, simply follow these [instructions](https://docs.opencv.org/4.1.0/d2/de6/tutorial_py_setup_in_ubuntu.html).
+If the Ubuntu package does not exist, you will need to compile your own Python version of OpenCV, simply follow these [instructions](https://docs.opencv.org/4.1.0/d2/de6/tutorial_py_setup_in_ubuntu.html), and don't forget to install the `python3-dev` system package first.

 **Target-Specific Packages**